OpenKMIP/SLUGS/docs/source/development.rst

 commit message of each patch related to that issue.

-If you simply want to request a new feature but do not intend on working on it, file your issue as normal and the project maintainers wil triage it for future work.
+If you simply want to request a new feature but do not intend on working on it, file your issue as normal and the project maintainers will triage it for future work.

 .. _writing-code: